 Click below to learn more about some of our current projects.

-Behavioral Health- Prevention and Treatment
+Behavioral Health- Prevention, Treatment, and Recovery

 This is an accordion element with a series of buttons that open and close related content panels.

 As of July 16, 2022, anyone in the United States can call or text 988 or use an online chat tool to access the National Suicide Prevention Lifeline.
 The purpose of the 988 Cooperative Agreement is to improve state and territory response to 988 contacts originating in the state/territory by: (1) recruiting, hiring and training behavioral health workforce to staff local 988/Lifeline centers to respond, intervene, and provide follow-up to individuals experiencing a behavioral health crisis; (2) engaging Lifeline crisis centers to unify 988 response across states/territories; and (3) expanding the crisis center staffing and response structure needed for the successful implementation of 988.
 UWPHI provides monitoring, quality improvement, and evaluation services around program data in Wisconsin.
+UWPHI has also created a public-facing 988 data dashboard for Wisconsin, which is updated on a monthly basis.

-Evaluation Staff: Goodrich (PI), Skalitzky, Hogeterp
+Evaluation Staff: Goodrich (PI), Skalitzky (PI), Manzanares, Hogeterp

 Implementation Partners: Family Services of Northeast Wisconsin, Wisconsin Department of Health Services